RoadieHQ/marketing-site/content/docs/custom-plugins/getting-started/index.md

 ## Using the scaffolded monorepo structure

 Using the scaffolder template provided by Roadie is a good way to get started developing plugins for Roadie application.
 The template creates a new GitHub repository with all the needed commands and dependencies.
 It also includes an example plugin with few components, which are displaying possible approaches to use wider Backstage and Roadie features within your plugins.

+An instructional video of this same process can be found from the bottom of the section.

 #### 1. Register the Roadie Plugins monorepo scaffolder template into your application